QuantumAce/studious-octo-lamp/README.md

 ## About

-This app is part of the Hack Club Dessert Android Project, designed to help students learn effectively through digital flashcards.
-Made with ❤️ by GlidedApex.
+This app is designed to help students learn effectively through digital flashcards.
+Made with ❤️
 ## For Reviewers

 This app aims to provide a clean, focused learning experience.
 Key points to consider: